About the GWish Project

 GOAL—$20 Million by 2032

-The GWish Collaborate, Advancing Spiritual Care in Everyday Clinical Practice, was launched in 2022 with an initial 3-year project cycle in an overall 10-year plan.
+Currently, GWish is in the process of securing matching funding and is open to all contributions—both financial and in-kind.
 The initiative is estimated to yield a total of $20 million collectively—or approximately $2.0 million per year—through engagement from aligned foundations, universities, medical facilities, related organizations, and individuals who wish to offer monetary or in-kind support.

 Bar Graph showing increase to $20M by 2032